noegroup/bgmol/README.md

 The name of the yaml file serves as the identifier for the data set.
 The yaml file has the following format:

 ```
+system:
+    identifier: System identifier (class name or directory name).
+    parameters: Keyword arguments to the system constructor.

 info:
     description: A short description (which method was used for sampling).
-    system: The system identifier (class or directory name).
-    arguments: Keyword arguments to the system constructor.
     temperature: Temperature at which samples were created (in Kelvin).
     author: Who created the data?
     date: When was the data created?
+    num_frames: Number of frames contained in the data set.
+    size: (approximate) size of the data [specify number in KB, MB, GB]
     openmmsystems_version: (optional) Which version of openmmsystems was used?
     openmm_version: Which version of openmm was used for sampling?
-    num_frames: Number of frames contained in the data set.
-    size: (approximate) size of the data [specify number in KB, MB, GB]

 location:
     server: A server or hostname from which the data is accessible.